stonezyl/stonezyl.github.io/index.md

 ##

-Dr. Yilei Zhang is currently an Associate Professor in Department of Software Engineering, Anhui Normal University.
+Dr. Yilei Zhang is currently an Associate Professor in Department of Artificial Intelligence, Anhui Normal University.
 Before joining ANU in 2018, he was a Staff Researcher in the Machine Intelligence Center, Lenovo, Hong Kong.
 He received his PhD from The Chinese University of Hong Kong in 2013.

-His research interests include service computing, cloud computing, data analytics and machine learning for intelligent software engineering.
+His research interests include service computing, cloud computing, intelligent software engineering.

 Dr. Yilei Zhang was a program committee member or reviewer of TSE, TKDD, ISSRE, PRDC, DSN, ICWS, ICIOT, SCC, WWW, KDD, AAAI, WSDM, CIKM, etc.